Vessel Listing & Certification

 Foreign registered vessels will get a ship station licence from their flag state.
 The first three digits on that MMSI number will be a country code specific to that flag state.
 The MRCC in Cape Town will not be able to register that EPIRB.
 The EPIRB must be registered with the appropriate rescue authority in that flag state.

-The SA Sailing Bank Details are as follows:
+The SA Sailing Bank details are as follows:

 As a reference please use the ME number as provided to you on the invoice generated when you make your application.